nnellans/ado-pipelines-guide/README.md

     uses: # Any resources (repos or pools) required by this job that are not already referenced
       repositories: [ string ] # Repository references to Azure Git repositories
       pools: [ string ] # Pool names, typically when using a matrix strategy for the job
-    templateContext:  # Deployment related information passed from a pipeline when extending a template
+    templateContext:  # additional Job-related info you can pass into an extended template
     # option 1 - parallel strategy (aka slicing): duplicate a job and run the copies in parallel. the tasks in the should understand they are being run in parallel
     strategy: # optional
       parallel: number # run the job this many times